shady-emadd/Groovin-BootStrap/README.md

-# Groovin-BootStrap

 # Groovin – Responsive Front-End Website

-Groovin is a simple and fully responsive front-end website built using HTML5, CSS3, Bootstrap 5, JavaScript, and jQuery.
+Groovin is a simple and fully responsive front-end website built using HTML5, CSS3, Bootstrap 5 and JavaScript.
 The design follows a clean and modern layout and is suitable as a landing page or a basic product showcase.

 ## 🚀 Features